hopsoft/universalid/README.md

 </details>

-Fingerprinting allows for seamless handling of different data versions and formats, making it invaluable for maintaining consistency and reliability in applications dealing with serialized data over time.
+Fingerprinting allows for seamless handling of different data versions and formats, so you can maintain consistency and reliability in applications dealing with serialized data over time.

 > :bulb: **Optional Usage**: While fingerpint creation is automatic and implicit, using it is optional... ready whenever you want more control.